Biodiversity & Species Conservation

-While biodiversity includes every living thing, it is a priority to prevent the disappearance of endangered native species from New York State, and many of DEC's programs focus on these species and their habitats.
+While biodiversity includes every living thing, it is a priority to prevent the disappearance of endangered native species from New York State.
+Many of DEC's programs focus on these species and their habitats.
 Examples of DEC's efforts to conserve biodiversity can be found by using the links below.

-DEC, along with NYS Department of Agriculture and Markets and many environmental organizations, prepared a NYS Pollinator Protection Plan (PDF) to outline steps everyone can take to increase the survival rate of critical plant pollinators.
+- DEC, along with NYS Department of Agriculture and Markets and many environmental organizations, prepared a NYS Pollinator Protection Plan (PDF).
+It outlines steps everyone can take to increase the survival rate of critical plant pollinators.

 Learn More about New York's Biodiversity

-Available from DEC's Biodiversity Mapping page are two DEC mapping applications, New York Nature Explorer and Environmental Resource Mapper, which provides information on many aspects of the state's biodiversity.
+Available from DEC's Biodiversity Mapping page are two DEC mapping applications, New York Nature Explorer and Environmental Resource Mapper.
+They provide information on many aspects of the state's biodiversity.

 How You Can Help Conserve New York's Biodiversity